“By this we know that we abide in Him, and He in us, because He has given us of His Spirit.”

 The reference here is not to the gift of the indwelling Spirit at the instant we became Christians but rather to the manifestations of the Spirit in our lives.
 The Greek for “of” in the phrase “of His Spirit” indicates the product of participation in the Spirit’s presence.
 Love is a grace that flows from the Spirit.
 The Holy Spirit assures us of our fellowship with God when we love one another.

-On the Day of Pentecost God poured out His Spirit on the church and on each individual believer.
+On the Day of Pentecost, God poured out His Spirit on the church and each individual believer.
 He made the things of Jesus real to the believer.
 He made the love of God real to us.

 The outpouring of love from the Spirit assures us that we habitually abide in fellowship with God.